alishelton/apic-writeup/index.md

 Read papers and helped with doing math to understand how to implement the APIC equations in 3D and in code.
 Created a 3D visualizer using python's matplotlib in order to help with the debug process.
 Did research into different types of point to mesh algorithms as well as different types of renders in order to create a pipline through which we can create rendered frames for the fluid simulation from the point cloud outputted by the simulation solver.
 Helped with brainstorming project ideas, writing project proposal/milestone update, as well as final report.

 #### Ali Shelton

+Read papers, implemented the 2D to 3D generalization, implemented the APIC equations.
+Wrote scripts for efficiently converting point clouds to meshes using Point Cloud Library, and rendered the meshes using Mitsuba.
+Wrote much of the project proposal, milestone, and final report.

 #### Raymond Ly